-What is the difference between Temporary and Permanent Custody?
+What is the Difference Between Temporary and Permanent Custody?

 Many times my clients have questions about the difference between temporary and permanent custody.
 They want to know how long each lasts, and whether they have the right to change a previous order.
 Temporary orders are usually based on condensed hearings with specific rules regarding what evidence can be presented.
 Permanent Custody Hearings are longer, and usually more involved.
 Although a custody order may be called “permanent,” a party can always return to the court seeking a modification of custody.
 The party wishing to change the permanent custody order is held to a different standard in a modification hearing than they had at the initial custody determination.
-You can speak with a knowledgeable attorney who can explain and advise the legal standards of proof based on your specific situation in New Hanover County, Pender County, Brunswick County, Wilmington, Hampstead, Wrightsville Beach, Carolina Beach, or Hampstead today.
+You can speak with a knowledgeable North Carolina child visitation lawyer who can explain and advise the legal standards of proof based on your specific situation in New Hanover County, Pender County, Brunswick County, Wilmington, Hampstead, Wrightsville Beach, Carolina Beach, or Hampstead today.

 A temporary custody order establishes a court ordered or approved arrangement, so the parents have a set plan in place for custody.
 Once a party has filed for custody, it can take weeks or months before the parties, attorneys and the court are ready to hear the case.
 During that time, the parties may have difficulty agreeing on a schedule for the child to visit each parent.
 A temporary order is useful when the parents are unable to agree on visitation but not able to have a full custody hearing due to time and preparation needed to prepare for a permanent custody hearing.